josevalim/xgen/README.md

 # xgen

+**Note:** xgen has been merged into Elixir and will be available from v0.13.3 forward.

 When v0.13 was released, we outlined the next steps regarding integrating Elixir and Mix with OTP.
 The outlined steps were:

 1. Integrate application configuration (provided by OTP) right into Mix;